ljw1004/csharpspec/csharp/basic-concepts.md

 An application can be made up of multiple classes or structs.
 It is possible for more than one of these classes or structs to contain a method called `Main` whose definition qualifies it to be used as an application entry point.
 In such cases, an external mechanism (such as a command-line compiler option) must be used to select one of these `Main` methods as the entry point.

 In C#, every method must be defined as a member of a class or struct.
-Ordinarily, the declared accessibility (§3.5.1) of a method is determined by the access modifiers (§10.3.5) specified in its declaration, and similarly the declared accessibility of a type is determined by the access modifiers specified in its declaration.
+Ordinarily, the declared accessibility ([Declared accessibility](basic-concepts.md#declared-accessibility)) of a method is determined by the access modifiers ([Access modifiers](classes.md#access-modifiers)) specified in its declaration, and similarly the declared accessibility of a type is determined by the access modifiers specified in its declaration.
 In order for a given method of a given type to be callable, both the type and the member must be accessible.
 However, the application entry point is a special case.
 Specifically, the execution environment can access the application's entry point regardless of its declared accessibility and regardless of the declared accessibility of its enclosing type declarations.

 The application entry point method may not be in a generic class declaration.